 There has been a considerable decline in species distribution and numbers.
-Within the South Western RBD, Margaritifera is now confined to 9 river systems (Table 5.2), although the Owenmore, which is located on the border with the Shannon IRBD, does contain Margaritifera (see Figure 5.3).
+Within the Western RBD, Margaritifera is now confined to 4 river systems (Table 5.2).
+See Figure 5.3.

-Table 5.2 SACs designated for Margaritifera within the SWRBD
+Table 5.2 SACs designated for Margaritifera within the WRBD.